-- Combustion analysis on the combustion process whether the system is gas, oil, or both.
+- Combustion analysis of the combustion process whether the system is gas, oil, or both.

-- Zone valves and actuators tested for proper function and when closed the do not allow water to pass.
-This includes three way valves and modulating valves for proper functioning and control.
+- Zone valves and actuators tested for proper function and when closed they do not allow water to pass.
+This includes three-way valves and modulating valves for proper functioning and control.

-- Circulator pumps should be checked for proper lubrication along with proper alignment of coupling device.
-Coupling device should be checked for wear and tear.
+- Circulator pumps should be checked for proper lubrication along with the proper alignment of the coupling device.
+The coupling device should be checked for wear and tear.

 - Finally, all wiring should be checked for proper attachment, fraying, and corrosion.
 It’s a good time to test the phase monitor also to ensure it works as designed and installed.

-Good boiler maintenance by qualified boiler maintenance personnel will lead to less breakdowns which means more reliability and happier customers.
+Good maintenance by qualified boiler maintenance personnel will lead to fewer breakdowns which means more reliability and happier customers.
 It will also help efficiency because of better fuel economy.
-Take boiler maintenance seriously and you will enjoy the benefits of a safe and reliable heating season.
+Take maintenance seriously and you will enjoy the benefits of a safe and reliable heating season.

 High Performance HVAC Heating Systems